bipul34/UCSX-IMM-Ansible/README.md

 There may be multiple scenarios for deploying server profiles

-1) Derive profiles from template and then deploy ansible-playbook ./derive_profile_new.yml -i inventory
+1) Derive profiles from template and then deploy ansible-playbook Derive_UCSX_Service_Profile.yml

-2) derive profiles adn assigned them to indivudual servers
+2) create profiles along with assigneing them to individual servers

   Step1 :  run  gather_moid_servers.yml to collect the MOID's in a temp file

+        ansible-playbook gather_moid_servers.yml -i inventory   ## it will collect the MOID of the servers ( I am using devnet lab here ) and create a file /tmp/inventory_server_moid.yml

   Step2 : arrange the file in a readable list
+       Example file uploaded

   Step3 : run create_server_profiles.yml to create required number of profiles
+    ansible-playbook create_server_profiles.yml -i inventory